 Technology is definitely shaping us, making our lives easier.
 However, what’s the price?
 When Grace Pastoor’s parents saw her phone bill, they were stunned.
 They found an 80 page bill consisting of 34,000 texts.
-Yes, this example is out of the ordinary, but texting is on the rise.
 “Amanda Lenhart, Pew Research Center Senior Research Specialist and co-author of the study, said the increase in teen text messaging can be attributed to unlimited text plans and peer-to-peer habits.”

 Future of Technology: Doomed to Addiction?